Eternal Night: Reception

-The Liverpool Daily Post said it "gripped the attention but did not add up to anything satisfactory."
+The Liverpool Daily Post said it "gripped the attention but did not add up to anything satisfactory.
+Wannamaker gave a rip roaring performance."

-"Must be British television's first Grand guignol" wrote the Daily Telegraph, adding "certainly strong nerves were required to sit it out."
+"Must be British television's first Grand Guignol," wrote the Daily Telegraph, adding "certainly strong nerves were required to sit it out."
+The Birmingham Evening Mail thought it was "dreary".
+The Runcorn Guardian declared "the dialogue was slightly above average and Sam Wannamaker gave a touching performance."

 Radio

 The play was adapted for Australian radio as Cold Fury in 1961.